 Manufacturing electrical devices requires high energy consumption.
 Smelting aluminum, fabricating glass screens, producing lithium-ion cells, and running semiconductor fabrication plants are all energy-intensive processes.
 When global smartphone shipments run into the hundreds of millions of units per year, those processes add up to a significant share of industrial energy use.

 Transportation adds another layer.
 Components for a single smartphone may cross dozens of borders before the final device reaches a retail shelf, traveling by ship, truck, and air freight.
-Air freight in particular is exceptionally carbon-intensive: roughly 50 times more so than sea freight per kilogram-kilometer.
+Air freight in particular is exceptionally carbon-intensive, by some logistics estimates up to roughly 50 times more so than ocean shipping per tonne-kilometer.

 When you buy refurbished, the indirect costs are significantly lower.
 The device has already made that journey once.
 The resale supply chain is shorter: a certified refurbisher tests the device, performs any necessary repairs, and ships it directly to the buyer.
 Far fewer intermediaries, far fewer transport legs, and considerably less energy consumed.